How to Teach Your Preschooler to Write in Singapore: A Step-by-Step Guide for Parents (2026)

 - Ring and little fingers should curl gently into the palm

-- The wrist should rest on the table, not hovering
+- The wrist should rest on the table, not hovering in mid-air

 - Movement should come from the fingers, not the whole arm